Gareth Doherty

 Associate Professor of Landscape Architecture

 Doherty bases his work on two questions.
 First, how can landscape architecture theory, education, and practice benefit from working with societies with no formal landscape architecture discipline?
 Second, how does comparing landscapes of diverse societies better inform landscape architects’ sensitivity to the values that shape others’ attitudes towards the landscapes they dwell in and make?
-Doherty addresses these questions through research on designed landscapes across the postcolonial and Islamic worlds, primarily in the Arabian Peninsula, West Africa, Latin America and the Caribbean.
+Doherty addresses these questions through research on designed landscapes across the postcolonial and Islamic worlds, primarily in the Arabian Peninsula, Brazil, the Caribbean, and the African continent.

 Doherty received the Doctor of Design degree from Harvard GSD and his Master of Landscape Architecture and Certificate in Urban Design from the University of Pennsylvania.
 He earned masters and undergraduate degrees from University College Dublin.
-He has several built landscape architectural projects, and he holds professional memberships in Denmark, the United States, and the United Kingdom.
+He has several built landscape architectural projects, and is a member of professional associations in Nigeria, the United States, and the United Kingdom.

 Publications